Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Nearly all women with cervical cancer have been infected with the human papillomavirus (HPV).
 HPV is the virus that causes genital warts.

-The death rate from cervical cancer keeps going down each year.
+The death rate from cervical cancer has gone down over the past few decades.
 This is partly due to early detection as a result of Pap tests.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |